JuliaHealth/KomaMRI.jl/docs/src/api.md

 The previous docstring block will always have first the way how it is called the component (outputs = component_name(inputs) and next a brief description about what the component does.
 Then a **note** block will be displayed if necessary.
 As general rule, the next subsections are optional: **Arguments**, **Keywords**, **Returns**, **References** and **Examples**, however they will be displayed whenever necessary.
 These subsections are self-explanatory, so it is intuitive to figure out what are they meant for.

 Note that every subitem in the sections **Arguments**, **Keywords** and **Returns** are variables.
 They have practical information enclosed in parentheses plus a description.
-They information in parentheses is optional but very useful if it is present:
+The information in parentheses is optional but very useful if it is present:
 * `::type`: is the suggested type of the variable.
 If the input variable is of type `::type`, then nothing can go wrong, but it is always possible to test other types.
 If the variable is an output, then it will always try to be forced to the type `::type`.
 * `=value`: sometimes for the inputs the is defined a default value if it is not assigned by the user.
 * `[unit]`: this is the suggested physical unit of measure of the variable.
 Everything it is going to be fine if you are stick with these units of measure.